DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabPanel/1 Configuration/tabsPosition.md

 ---
 ---
 ##### shortDescription
-Specifies tabs position relative to the panel.
+Specifies tab position relative to the panel.

 ---
 The following positions are available: